 - Credit score access – Mint lets you easily view your credit score in the app.
-Daily credit score reminders can serve as a good reminder to use your credit wisely in the long run.
+Daily credit score reminders can be a good reminder to use your credit wisely in the long run.

-- Advertisements – Because Mint is free, it makes all of its money off strategic partnerships and advertisements.
+- Advertisements – Because Mint is free, it makes all its money from strategic partnerships and promotions.
 The ads on the app may seem intrusive and annoying for some people (and there's no paid option to get rid of them).

 YNAB stands for You Need A Budget, and after you start using this money management software for a few months, you'll realize that you perhaps needed a budget sooner!
 YNAB's basic philosophy is to assign a role to every dollar you earn.
-Whether the role is spending the dollar or saving it up is up to your own long-term goals.
-YNAB does not intend to control your spending habits but rather help you become more conscientious about your money.
+Whether the part is spending the dollar or saving it up is up to your long-term goals.
+YNAB does not intend to control your spending habits but instead helps you become more conscientious about your money.

-YNAB connects directly to your accounts so that you can see transactions flowing into your budget at all points in time and quickly set savings goals.
+YNAB connects directly to your accounts so that you can see transactions flowing into your budget at all times and quickly set savings goals.
 This budgeting service costs $11.99 a month, but it's personal finance software worth much more than that for many people!

 - Free in the beginning – With YNAB, you get a 34-day free trial if you sign up right now (essentially saving you $11.99 you can put towards investments).

-- Flexibility in bank provider – YNAB syncs to over 12,000 banks, meaning you don't need to worry about whether or not you need to input your financial information manually.
+- Flexibility in bank provider – YNAB syncs to over 12,000 banks, meaning you don't need to worry about whether you need to input your financial information manually.

-- Supports multiple currencies – Regardless of where you're from, YNAB will convert the money you earn into the currency you budget in so that everything remains consistent.
+- Supports multiple currencies – Regardless of where you're from, YNAB will convert the money you earn into the cash you budget to keep everything consistent.

-- No investment tracking – Unlike many competitors, YNAB lacks a solid investment tracking feature.
-YNAB is one of the best personal finance software for budgeting, but not for financial freedom projections/attainment.
+- No investment tracking – YNAB lacks a solid investment tracking feature, unlike many competitors.
+YNAB is one of the best personal finance software for budgeting but not for financial freedom projections/attainment.

 FutureAdvisor is a Robo-advisor that also provides you with retirement analysis.
-The tool allows you to link your accounts and receive custom recommendations based on your portfolio and long-term goals.
+The tool lets you link your accounts and receive custom recommendations based on your portfolio and long-term goals.

 The paid offering requires a balance of $5000 or more.
-With it, you'll receive comprehensive investment management in the form of tax-loss harvesting, automatic rebalancing, and access to a team of financial advisors.
+With it, you'll receive comprehensive investment management through tax-loss harvesting, automatic rebalancing, and access to a team of financial advisors.

 - Partnerships with popular online brokers – To use FutureAdvisor's premium offering, you must hold an account with TD Ameritrade or Fidelity.
 If you already use one of these brokers, there's no need to switch, and you can seamlessly integrate it into the program.

-- Comprehensive free tools – FutureAdvisor offers one of the best free personal portfolio analysis services in the industry today.
-You'll get investment recommendations and notifications to let you know when you should rebalance your portfolio.
+- Comprehensive free tools – FutureAdvisor offers one of the industry's best free personal portfolio analysis services today.
+You'll get investment recommendations and notifications to know when to rebalance your portfolio.

-- Management fee – To use their premium offering, you need to give up 0.5% of your total portfolio value in management fees.
-Compared to other paid personal finance services, this cost can be pretty high.
+- Management fee – To use their premium offering, you must give up 0.5% of your total portfolio value in management fees.
+This cost can be pretty high compared to other paid personal finance services.

 Those who use Personal Capital for the latter reason will receive a slick-looking budgeting dashboard that syncs up with your financial accounts and lets you track your spending and cashflows.

-- Robust retirement planning platform – Personal Capital is pretty high up on the list with a proper set of free budgeting and management tools for finance software options.
+- Robust retirement planning platform – Personal Capital is pretty high on the list, with a proper set of free budgeting and management tools for finance software options.